 The selected pulse polarity icon is displayed in the upper right corner of the display screen.
-The positive pulse is higher than current trigger level (CH1 positive pulse indication icon $\boxed{\square \underline{\square \square \square \square \square}}$), and the negative pulse is lower than current trigger level (CH1 negative pulse indication icon $\square \textcircled{1.00V}$).
-When triggered on positive polarity pulse, if the restrictions are true, the trigger will happen on the high-to-low transition of the pulse; when triggered on negative polarity pulse, if the restrictions are true, the trigger will happen on the low-to-high transition.
+The positive pulse is higher than current trigger level (CH1 positive pulse indication icon $\square \textcircled{0.1.00V}$ ), and the negative pulse is lower than current trigger level (CH1 negative pulse indication icon $\square \textcircled{0.1.00V}$ ).
+When triggered on positive polarity pulse, if the restrictions are true, the trigger will happen on the high-to-low transition of the pulse; when triggered on negative polarity pulse, if the restrictions are true, the restrictions are true, the trigger will happen on the low-to-high transition.
 (Figure 6-14 Negative Pulse Level Flip)